 • Requiring helmets for motorcycle riders and passengers.

 Tightening the penalties for misuse of disabled parking placards and licenses.

 Eliminating a loophole allowing 18-year-olds to obtain a license without any

 Upping the age teens can apply for learners’ permits from 15 to 16 and

 Cracking down on repeat offenders caught driving without insurance and driving

 on a suspended license.

-If you or someone you know has been injured in a Chicago car accident or Chicago truck accident, then call Chicago accident attorney, Aaron Bryant, for a free consultation at 312-588-3384 or go to the firm website at www.blgchicago.com.
+If you or someone you know has been injured in a taylor lane porn star or police women sex pics, then call Chicago accident attorney, Aaron Bryant, for a free consultation at 312-588-3384 or go to the firm website at www.blgchicago.com.